 - A debt collector cannot call you at work if they know that it’s inconvenient for you or that your employer prohibits it and you’ve told them that.

 - Debt collectors cannot tell others about your debts, like your family, neighbors, co-workers, or your boss.

 - They cannot threaten to garnish your wages or sue you unless they are attorneys licensed in your state.

 - They cannot get you fired from your job, embarrass you, or humiliate you to get you to pay a debt.

-- The FDCPA allows a consumer to recover their actual damages, statutory damages of up to $1,000 and their attorney’s fees and costs.
+- The FDCPA allows consumers to cover their actual damages, statutory damages of up to $1,000, as well as their attorney fees and costs.

-If you believe to any degree that you are being treated unfairly by debt collectors, as a consumer, it is in your best interest to let us shield you from aggressive practices and help you exercise your rights under the FDCPA.
-We zealously represent our clients in FDCPA actions and use our experience, resources and abilities to protect them against unfair debt collectors’ practices; we file federal and state civil lawsuits against law-breaking debt collectors.
-Working with us, you can be assured that a collector tells the truth, is respectful to you and stops communicating with you when once they know you have a lawyer.
+If you believe that you are being mistreated by debt collectors, as a consumer, it is in your best interest to let us shield you from aggressive practices and help you exercise your rights under the FDCPA.
+We zealously represent our clients in FDCPA actions and use our experience, resources, and abilities to protect them against unfair debt collectors’ practices; we file federal and state civil lawsuits against law-breaking debt collectors.
+Rest assured that we make sure that a collector tells the truth, is respectful to you, ceases communication with you, and instead communicates directly with us.